 - During an episode of uncomfortable restless legs, it may help to walk about.
 Massaging the legs or stretching them may also help.

-If symptoms are not helped much by the above then your doctor may suggest medication.
+If symptoms are not helped much by the above then your doctor may suggest medication for restless legs syndrome.

-Dopamine agonists are the most commonly used medicines to treat RLS.
+Dopamine agonists are a group of medicines commonly used to treat RLS.
 There are various types and brands.
 Dopamine agonists in effect top up a low level of dopamine which is thought to be lacking in people with RLS.
 Dopamine agonist medicines used to treat RLS include pramipexole, ropinirole and rotigotine.
 There is a good chance that symptoms will go or greatly reduce in severity if you take one of these medicines.

 As with any medication, the benefit of treatment has to be weighed against the possible side-effects of treatment.
 The most common side-effects of these medicines are feeling sick (nausea), light-headedness, tiredness and difficulty with sleep.
 However, many people do not experience any side-effects, or they are mild, and the side-effects often go away with continued use.

-The outlook varies.
+The outlook (prognosis) for RLS varies.
 In some people, the problem gradually becomes worse.
 It may also lead to other problems, such as a less good quality of life, insomnia, anxiety or depression.
 In others, however, it stays much the same without becoming worse or better.
 In some people symptoms improve of their own accord, or there are long periods of time with no symptoms.
-If restless legs syndrome (RLS) is due to another condition (secondary RLS) then it will often improve once the cause has been treated.
+If RLS is due to another condition (secondary RLS) then it will often improve once the cause has been treated.